The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Introduction

-1. Consider an EPR pair of particles.
-One EPR particle (particle $2$) is given to Alice while the other (particle $3$) is given to Bob.
-Alice wishes to teleport an unknown state $\ket{\phi}$ of a particle (particle $1$) to Bob.
-The EPR pair at this stage contains no information about the state vector $\ket{\phi}$ of particle $1$.
-Particle $2$ is the “ancilla”.

-2. An entanglement between the EPR pair and particle $1$ is brought about in the next step: Alice performs a complete measurement of the von Neuman type on the joint system consisting of particle $1$ and particle $2$ (her EPR particle).
-She couples particle $1$ with particle $2$ and then obtains four states.

-3. These states also involve the states of Bob’s particle $3$ since we are dealing with an EPR pair.
-Hence, each of these possible states for Bob’s EPR particle $3$ is related to the original state $\ket{\phi}$ of particle $1$ which Alice sought to teleport.

-4. An accurate teleportation can be achieved only by having Alice tell Bob the classical outcome of her measurement, after which Bob applies the required action to transform the state of his particle $3$ into a replica of $\ket{\phi}$.

-5. Bob, therefore, converts his EPR particle $3$ into a replica of Alice’s original state $\ket{\phi}$ of a particle $1$.

-6. Alice is left with the coupled states of particles $1$ and $2$ and thus without any trace of the original $\ket{\phi}$.

-Unlike the quantum correlation of Bob’s EPR particle $3$ and Alice’s particle $2$, the result of Alice’s measurement is purely classical information, not transformed “telepathically” and it can be transmitted, copied, and stored at will in any physical medium.
-This information need not be destroyed or canceled to bring the teleportation process to a successful conclusion.

-In 2017 Leonard Susskind and Ying Zhao suggested that one could teleport a unit of quantum information (a qubit) between the two sides of a microscopic Einstein Rosen (ER) bridge, connecting an entangled EPR pair.
+In 2017 Leonard Susskind and Ying Zhao suggested that one could teleport a unit of quantum information (a qubit $|\psi\rangle$) between the two sides of a microscopic Einstein Rosen (ER) bridge, connecting an entangled EPR pair.
 The conditions for teleportation render the ER bridge traversable so that a qubit entering one end of the ER bridge will, after a suitable time, appear at the other end.

-Susskind and Zhao explain that although we cannot send information faster than the speed of light, a qubit is teleported through the microscopic so-called "baby" ER bridge, connecting the entangled EPR pair.
-However, for such a microscopic system the ER bridge is too small to have a classical space-time geometry.
+Susskind and Zhao explain that although we cannot send information faster than light, a qubit is teleported through the microscopic so-called "baby" ER bridge, connecting the entangled EPR pair.
+However, the ER bridge is too small for such a microscopic system to have a classical space-time geometry.

-On the other hand, on the macroscopic level according to the ER = EPR relation, the existence of an ER bridge between two black holes (joined by a throat) implies that they are entangled and entanglement between two black holes implies that they are connected by an ER bridge.
-We can, therefore, hypothetically apply the same reasoning, of teleportation as communication of quantum information through space-time wormholes, when the entangled EPR systems are a pair of entangled macroscopic black holes.
+On the other hand, on the macroscopic level, according to the ER = EPR relation, an ER bridge between two black holes (joined by a throat) implies that they are entangled, and entanglement between two black holes implies that an ER bridge connects them.
+We can, therefore, hypothetically apply the same reasoning of teleportation as communication of quantum information through space-time wormholes when the entangled EPR systems are a pair of entangled macroscopic black holes.
 Then we may hope to follow the geometry of the wormhole as the teleported system passes through it \cite{Susskind}.